 This program is designed to educate and train individuals to function as nursing support personnel who are above the level of a nursing assistant, but below the level requiring licensure.
 A grade of "C" or better is required in all PCT courses for graduation.

 There is a pre-registration process for this program approximately two months before the semester begins.
 Students must meet current Hepatitis B vaccination requirements to be able to enroll in PCT courses.

 See www.tvcc.edu/campus/healthscience/pcare.aspx for current requirements.

-NURA 1401 Nurse Aide for Health Care Organizations I 4 NURA 1407 Body Systems 4 NUPC 1260 Clinical Patient Care Technology HPRS 1106 Essentials of Medical Terminology 1 HPRS 1105 Essentials of Medical Law/Ethics for Health Professionals 1 NUPC 1420 Patient Care Technician/Assistant 4 TOTAL SEMESTED HOUDS 14
+Sem.
+Hrs.
+NURA 1401 Nurse Aide for Health Care Organizations I 4 NURA 1407 Body Systems 4 NUPC 1260 Clinical Patient Care Technology HPRS 1106 Essentials of Medical Terminology 1 HPRS 1105 Essentials of Medical Law/Ethics for Health Professionals 1 NUPC 1420 Patient Care Technician/Assistant 4 Tota l Semester Hours 16